 • Medical Assistance Programs

 As you can see, a driver evaluation is not only very important, but it is a process.
-A process that is best started as soon as possible in a situation where time is an essence on regaining mobility.
+It is a process that is best started as soon as possible in a situation where time is of the essence in regaining mobility.

 If you think you might be a candidate or just interested in learning more about driver evaluations, please DO YOUR RESEARCH and contact a CDRS in your area.
-Most rehabilitation facilities will have a list of CDRS in your area and can provide contact information to you.
-We also work with numerous CDRS in Indiana, Kentucky, Ohio, Illinois, Tennessee, Nebraska, Iowa, Arkansas, Alabama, Florida and Louisiana, so feel free to contact any one of the, Superior Van and Mobility locations in those markets.
+Most rehabilitation facilities will have a list of CDRS in your area and can provide contact information.
+We also work with numerous CDRS in Indiana, Kentucky, Ohio, Illinois, Tennessee, Nebraska, Iowa, Arkansas, Alabama, Florida, and Louisiana, so feel free to contact any one of them, Superior Van and Mobility locations in those markets.